ydahal1/ydahal1/jokes.md

-1. Why did the programmer quit his job?
-Because he didn't get arrays!
+1. Why did the software developer go broke?
+Because he kept forgetting to CTRL+SAVE!

-2. Why did the computer go to the doctor?
-Because it had a virus!
+2. Why do programmers prefer dark mode?
+Because light attracts bugs!

-3. Why was the computer cold?
-It left its Windows open!
+3. Why did the programmer always bring a ladder to work?
+Because he wanted to reach the highest level of cybersecurity!

-4. Why did the developer go broke?
-Because he lost his domain!
+4. Why did the cybersecurity expert bring a calculator to the grocery store?
+Because he wanted to calculate the risk of getting hacked while buying milk!

 [
-Fri Jul 28 01:15:29 UTC 2023
+Sat Jul 29 01:15:46 UTC 2023
  ]